 “The role of FOBP is vital to the good function of the school – parent volunteers are a visible presence on campus both helping out with events and helping in the classroom.”

-Secondary education at Bangkok Prep follows the English National Curriculum throughout the Key Stages 3, 4 and 5, and focuses on the core subjects, science, creative arts and design, a wide range of modern languages, music, PE, ICT, and PSHE (Personal, social and health education).
-Students have a very well-rounded education and the weekly timetable balances academia, creativity and sport.
-It also includes a world languages programme, which gives students the opportunity to learn two languages from a choice of Japanese, French, Mandarin, Spanish and Thai.
+Secondary education at Bangkok Prep follows the National Curriculum for England throughout the Key Stages 3, 4, and 5, and focuses on the core subjects, science, creative arts and design, a wide range of modern languages, music, PE, ICT, and PSHE (Personal, Social, and Health Education).
+Students have a very well-rounded education and the weekly timetable balances academia, creativity, and sport.
+It also includes a world languages programme, which gives students the opportunity to learn two languages from a choice of Japanese, French, Mandarin, Spanish, and Thai.

 “Universities support and value the EPQ as evidence of a student’s ability to use a range of skills that are vital for successful study in higher education – including development of independent learning, self-management and research ability.”